Navigation Options

 Only a 10-minute drive apart, Morden and Winkler are essentially twin cities.
 When you visit one, you should really go explore the other.
 After a you spend some time exploring Morden, continue east on the highway to Winkler, an industrious community rooted in agriculture and Mennonite heritage.

-Charley B's Classic Grill is a seasonal drive-in to hit up before the snow flies for creative burgers and fast-food specialties that tout using local, farm-fresh ingredients.
+Charley B's Classic Grill is a seasonal drive-in worth the drive.
+Hit it up before the snow flies (usually closes mid-November) for creative burgers and fast-food specialties that tout using local, farm-fresh ingredients.
 Flavours of Mexico offers authentic Mexican tacos and street food that locals rave about, while Ralph's German Restaurant is the place to go for a variety of traditional schnitzel.
 If you're seeking traditional Mennonite fare like kielkje and perogies smothered in cream gravy, a visit to Del Rios with it's Mexican-Mennonite menu will satisfy.

 Bethel Heritage Park is at the heart of Winkler.
 With its well-manicured lawns and angelic water fountain, it's a peaceful stop for a stroll along the walkways (with a cup of java and fresh baking from Whitecap Cafe in hand).
-For more natural surroundings, the Discover Nature Sanctuary is the spot for bird and wildlife watching along the preserve's easy walking trails.
-Next to the Winkler Art Gallery, the butterfly garden attracts the winged insects, but also those wanting to take a photo with the giant monarch butterfly on display.
+For more natural surroundings, the Discover Nature Sanctuary is the spot for bird and wildlife watching in fall along the preserve's easy walking trails.
+Next to the Winkler Art Gallery, the butterfly garden attracts those wanting to take a photo with the giant monarch butterfly on display.

 When in the region, visitors can also travel beyond the twin cities of Morden-Winkler to learn more about the Russian Mennonites who settled the area and whose culture remains celebrated in nearby towns of Neubergthal and Altona.

 A National Historic Site of Canada, Neubergthal is the best preserved, single-street Mennonite village in North America.
-Do a self-guided walk through the village to admire the distinct yard layouts and architecture, mostly notable the housebarn, a building that allowed the farming families to live close quarters with their livestock (a sensible arrangement during the early 1900s and prairie winters).
+In fall, do a self-guided walk through the village to admire the distinct yard layouts and architecture, mostly notable the housebarn, a building that allowed the farming families to live close quarters with their livestock (a sensible arrangement during the early 1900s and prairie winters).

 The town of Altona is home to rural Manitoba's top sculpture garden: Gallery in the Park.
-This beloved attraction, which is open in October, is located at the restored Schwartz heritage home near Centennial Park.
+This beloved attraction, open throughout October, is located at the restored Schwartz heritage home near Centennial Park.
 The real draw is strolling the grounds for up-close connection with the cute and curious bronze sculptures.

 Hotels: Best Western Plus (Morden & Winkler), Quality Inn & Suites (Winkler)